 Arsenal make Matteo Guendouzi available in summer transfer business - Paper Talk

-All the top stories and transfer rumours from the back pages of Wednesday's national newspapers...
+All the top stories and transfer rumours from the back pages of Wednesday's national and regional newspapers...

 DAILY MAIL